-It is vital that you keep on appreciating small things your husband does.
-Thank him for making your life easy in his own little ways.
+You must keep on appreciating small things your husband does.
+Thank him for making your life easy in his little ways.
 Pass him a few thank you notes here and there.
 Appreciate him for being there for you.

 Instead, trust your husband and motivate him to do things he is supposed to.

 Related reading: 12 Reasons why men have extramarital affairs

 6. You have fun at his expense in front of friends or relatives